 The Human Resources and Nomination Committee (HRNC) advises the Board of Directors in exercising its responsibilities for the Group in matters relating to human resources and nominations both for the Board of Directors and the most senior level of management.
 More specifically, the HRNC formulates personnel policy proposals for appointments to the Board of Directors and to the posts of Chairman, CEO, and other Executive Board members for submission to the Board of Directors.
 Furthermore, it assesses and approves the proposals of the Executive Chairman of the Board and the CEO regarding Executive Board appointments and employment contracts.
 It also approves the acceptance of mandates by members of the Executive Board in companies that are not part of the Forbo Group.
 The Human Resources and Nomination Committee meets as often as business requires, but at least twice a year.
-In the 2018 business year, the HRNC held three meetings, each lasting a couple of hours.
+In the 2019 business year, the HRNC held two meetings, each lasting a couple of hours.
+No external consultants participated in these meetings.

 The Human Resources and Nomination Committee consists of at least two members of the Board of Directors.
-The Ordinary General Meeting of April 6, 2018, elected Dr. Peter Altorfer (Chair), Claudia Coninx-Kaczynski and Michael Pieper to the HRNC for the 2018 business year.
+The Ordinary General Meeting of April 5, 2019, elected Dr. Peter Altorfer (Chair), Claudia Coninx-Kaczynski and Michael Pieper to the HRNC for the 2019 business year.